orthecreedence/cl-async/README.md

 So I was getting ~6000k req/s, and in some tests (longer delay value) I was able to get the "incoming" connections to 40K.
 6000/s seems to be the limit of the machine `httperf` was running on, not the server, but I can't confirm this yet.
+From the tests I ran, memory seems to be the number one constraining factor in scalability of number of connections.
+The more memory, the more connections can be handled.

 Implementation notes
 --------------------